 Charges for contractor labor performed in connection with the CCPs are tax exempt.
+Design fees are contractor labor when the design is created in conjunction with a contractor project.
 Examples of CCPs include, but are not limited to:

-- Building or repairing a fence, retaining wall, pond, water collection system, fountain, sidewalk, path, or berm; - ❖ Site preparation for construction of a structure (for example, pond, berm, retaining wall, fence); - Installing edging; - ❖ Installing hard-wired 110-120 volt landscape lighting; - Hydroseeding; - ❖ Applying or reapplying mulch to existing garden beds; - Building a rain water collection system; or - Installing or repairing an underground sprinkler system.
+- Building or repairing a fence, retaining wall, pond, water collection system, fountain, sidewalk, path, or berm; - Rough grading for construction of a structure (for example, pond, berm, retaining wall, fence); - Installing edging; - Installing hard-wired 110-120 volt landscape lighting; - Hydroseeding; - Applying or reapplying mulch to existing garden beds; - .
+Building a rain water collection system; or - Installing or repairing an underground sprinkler system.